cgiacomini/vagrant--kubernetes/README.md

 ```
 config.vm.synced_folder "config/", "/vagrant",  type: "virtualbox"
 ```
-For this to work we need vagrant-vbguest to be installed.
+For this to work we need Virtual Box Guest addition to be installed on the nodes the vagrant box ***generic/centos8s***  comes with a preinstalled Virtual Box Guest addition.
-* Because centos8 stream box does come with the kernel-dev package installed, the installation the virtualbox guest addition on the nodes will fails.
-* The install.sh take care of updating the nodes with latest packages before installing virtualbox guest addition.
-* When a newer centos8 stream box will be available we will get rid of install.sh and just "vagrant up" as usual

 ```
 # Cluster Deployment